sa-concept-refactoring/doc/chapters/analysis.typ

   ],
 ) <lsp-sequence-diagram>

-For this project the Code Action Request and the Code Action Resolve Request are used.
-These actions

 // TODO: add json examples
 / Code Action Request: #[
 The code action request is sent from client to server to compute commands for a given text document and range.